 “[Health workers] are used to collecting data, but there hasn’t been a need for them to critically look at the numbers,” said Dr. Mpoki Ulizubisya, the former Permanent Secretary of Tanzania’s Ministry of Health, Community Development, Gender, Elderly, and Children.
 “Our desire is to transcribe that information into people and realize that every digit that goes on record is a human.”

 An ambitious goal for us all

 While clinics around the world leave dusty book ledgers and piles of folders behind, the systems in place in Tanzania and Zambia are upending traditional processes and revolutionizing health care.
 Pen and notepad are being replaced by tablets and smartphones.

-As we near the midpoint of the ambitious global goal to achieve universal coverage by 2020, high-quality data will be critical to vaccinating the last mile.
+Having just passed the ambitious global goal to achieve universal coverage by 2020, high-quality data is increasingly critical to vaccinating the last mile.
 These are the hardest to reach communities who typically have low access to health care, and for whom the financial burden of illness has a greater impact on health and happiness.